kokonut3008/No-Surrender/README.md

-## Simple one-day intership case study
+## Simple 1-day intership case study

 This is a game on unity that I have created in one day